Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 3.1 SORA as a Polkadot Parachain

-- Cross-chain interoperability with other parachains.
+- Cross-chain interoperability with other parachains

-- Direct liquidity channels between networks.
+- Direct liquidity pathways across networks

 3.2 Hyperledger Iroha 2 and Institutional Use